ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 ### 1.4    Training the Model: Stochastic Gradient Descent

 In Word2Vec, Doc2Vec, and Node2Vec, Stochastic Gradient Descent (SGD) is the optimization method we used to tune the parameters of the model.
+SGD is a form of Gradient Descent that is defined by the following steps:
+> 1. fasdlkj
+> 2.
 The first step in SGD is to choose a starting point for the parameters.
 Typically,
 ## 2    Intro to Doc2Vec

 Word2Vec generates embeddings at a word-level.
 However, this is not useful if one wishes to compare, say, the abstracts of different academic articles.
 For this reason Doc2Vec was introduced by {SOURCE}.
 Doc2Vec generates embeddings for each document, $d_i \in \mathbb{R}^k$.
 What is considered a document is completely up to the researcher.
 In our case we consider each of the case opinions from SCOTUS to be a different document.
 Doc2Vec is almost identical to Word2Vec, with a few modifications.
 In fact, word embeddings are also generated as part of training a Doc2Vec model.